Niod Survival 30 is a sunscreen on steroids.

-- Purified Lutein: a carotenoid antioxidants that fights free radicals and protects against UVB-induced photo damage
+- Purified Lutein: A carotenoid antioxidants that fights free radicals and protects against UVB-induced photo damage.

-- Superoxide Dismutase: a powerful antioxidant that destroys Superoxide, the worst family of free radicals out there.
+- Superoxide Dismutase: A powerful antioxidant that destroys Superoxide, the worst family of free radicals out there.
 It also reduces inflammation.

 - Prebiotic Complex of Gluco-Oligosaccharides and Inulin: UV rays can kill some of the good bacteria on your skin.
 This probiotic complex supports these good bacteria, keeping your skin strong and healthy.

-- Alteromonas ferment: a type of algae that forms a physical shield that protects skin from pollution.
+- Alteromonas ferment: A type of algae that forms a physical shield that protects skin from pollution.
 It also hydrates skin.

 All together, these antioxidants and probiotics strengthen your skin’s natural defences against UV rays, pollution, climate changes and all the other environmental factors that can damage it.
 That’s how they keep your skin smooth, young and healthy.

 Niod Survival 30 isn’t a tinted sunscreen.
-It’s true it’s a light beige in colour but that doesn’t provide any coverage.
+It’s true it’s a light beige in colour, but that doesn’t provide any coverage.
 As soon as you apply it, the colour blends into the skin and disappears.

 At least, it does on me.
 I haven’t tried it on dark skin so I can’t guarantee it won’t look ashy on darker skin tones.
 But on fair to medium skin, it doesn’t leave any white or ashy cast behind.

-I can easily build it up without making a shiny, greasy mess on my face.
+The texture is so lightweight, I can easily build it up without making a shiny, greasy mess on my face.
 The finish is actually semi-matte.
 My oily T-zone likes it as much as my drier cheeks.